Anthrocon/www/content/news/2026-02-16 Anthrocon 2026 - Hotels, Events, and Artists, Oh My!/index.md

 ## Staff and volunteer opportunities

 Even in a dark and spooky forest, a convention like Anthrocon shines the brightest when people step up and help it run smoothly.
-Every aspect of our event is run by volunteers of different levels; whether you’ve got years of experience, or are helping out for the first time!
-If you’re willing to contribute your time before or at the convention, let us know by completing the Volunteering section in [**our Registration system**](https://reg.anthrocon.org/apply/volunteer) (you must create an account first)!
+Every aspect of our event is run by volunteers of different levels; whether you’ve got years of experience, or are helping out for the first time: if you’re willing to contribute your time before or at the convention, let us know by completing the Volunteering section in [**our Registration system**](https://reg.anthrocon.org/apply/volunteer) (you must create an account first)!

 ## Stay up to date with latest announcements